VisualComputingInstitute/2D_lidar_person_detection/README.md

 and PyTorch 1.6 and L4T 4.4 on Jetson AGX Xavier.

 ## Citation
-If you use DR-SPAAM in your project, please cite:
+If you use this repo in your project, please cite:
 ```BibTeX
 @article{Jia2020Person2DRange,
   title        = {{Self-Supervised Person Detection in 2D Range Data using a